bzollern/bzollern.github.io/_posts/2025-03-17-Music-for-the-Royal-Fireworks.md

 It's a bit of a vicious cycle.
 Writers will use more obscure popular music because they *know* solvers will use an app for it.
 Eventually The App just becomes a must-have in the solver's toolkit.
 Other writers will know that solvers are going to use The App, and attempt to write puzzles that are completely opaque to it.
 The standard puzzlehunting arms race resulting from automation, and one that's prone to making some extremely divisive puzzles, since designing puzzles to beat the app also risks making them opaque to humans.
 Even humans that know your dataset well.

 In a way, I'm kind of glad that classical hasn't gotten this treatment.
 Sure, Musipedia exists, but using it is still sufficiently non-trivial and prone to inaccuracies that you're encouraged to make a manual first pass.
 The puzzles in Medley are all relatively simple mechanically (once you're past the initial hurdle of identification).
 You really just need someone who can identify[^identify].
-Just like the old hunts.
+Just like the old hunts, or at least how I'm told the old hunts went.

 ---